Data Wrangling

 rpkm_ordered.head()

-When we look at the columns of rpkm_ordered, we see that they are now in the same order as the row names of our metadata (numerical order).
+When we look at the columns of rpkm_ordered now, we see that they are now in the same order as the row names of our metadata (numerical order).

-We have a list of 6 marker genes that we are very interested in.
-Our goal is to extract count data for these genes using the isin operator from the rpkm_ordered data frame, instead of scrolling through rpkm_ordered and finding them manually.
+We have a list of 6 marker genes that we are interested in.
+Our goal is to extract count data for these genes using the isin operator from the rpkm_ordered DataFrame instead of finding them manually.

-First, let’s create a vector called important_genes with the Ensembl IDs of the 6 genes we are interested in:
+First, we will create a vector called important_genes with the Ensemble IDs of the 6 genes we are interested in:

 # Create important genes vector